hernkelly/project2--Using-objects./README.md

 ## Project #2 -- Use objects to create a dynamic sketch, including:
 + scene with sky, grass, sun, tree, and house,
 + a hero who chases the gold,
-+ a dog that follows the hero, and
++ a dog that follows the hero,
++ a puppy that follows the dog, and
 + a monster that slowly chases the hero.
 Add titles and a score.
 **NOTE:**  All requirements from Project #1 also apply to Project #2.